Representing Victims Of Medical Malpractice And Negligence In Louisiana

-Louisiana medical malpractice laws contain many “traps” that make it critically important for patients and families who believe they are victims of medical malpractice and nursing home negligence to obtain lawyers who have the training and experience to handle these complicated cases.
+Louisiana medical malpractice laws contain many “traps” that make it critically important for patients and families who believe they are victims of medical malpractice and nursing home negligence to retain malpractice lawyers who have the training and experience to handle these complicated cases.

 Needing to have surgery can be frightening, but the hope of a positive outcome to correct a medical condition is often worth the ordeal.
-Surgeons can perform amazing feats, through surgery, that can be beneficial, but they can also make mistakes.
+Surgeons can perform amazing feats through surgery that can be beneficial, but they can also make surgical mistakes and errors.

 The delivery of a child should be one of the happiest moments in your life.
-Even with the pain and discomfort of childbirth, it is still a miraculous event that most women cherish.
-Unfortunately, for some women this moment is tarnished, when they find that an injury that could have been prevented occurred during delivery.
+Even with the pain and discomfort of childbirth, it is still a miraculous event that most women and families cherish.
+Unfortunately, for some, this moment is tarnished when they find that a birth or labor and delivery injury that could have been prevented occurred during delivery.

-Nursing negligence can occur in a variety of settings, including hospital stays, nursing homes, and in-home care.
-Negligence is present when a nurse does not perform his duties at the expected level of competence for his position.
-This can be considered the responsibility of the nurse, the overseeing physician, or the facility he works for, depending on the circumstances.
+Nursing negligence can occur in a variety of settings, including during hospital stays, in nursing homes and during in-home care.
+Nurses are negligent when they do not perform required and necessary duties at the expected level of competence for the position.
+This can be considered the responsibility of the nurse, the overseeing physician or the facility the nurse works for, depending on the circumstances.

-When hospital negligence occurs, you and your loved ones may be entitled to be compensated for the injuries that were caused.
-At Nelson & Hammons, we will help you investigate and pursue your potential claim when hospital negligence happens to you or someone you love.
+When negligence in hospitals occurs, you and your loved ones may be entitled to compensation for the injuries that were caused.
+At Nelson & Hammons, Attorneys At Law, we will help you investigate and pursue your potential claim when hospital negligence happens to you or someone you love.

-Treatment plans should be a decision that doctor and patient make together, discussing the success rates and possible risks, to choose the best treatment for the patient.
+Treatment plans should be a decision that doctors and patients make together, discussing the success rates and possible risks, to choose the best treatment for the patient.
 This is also referred to as informed consent in the medical and legal fields.
-When this important discussion does not occur, and the patient is not aware of all the facts regarding a proposed treatment, he might consent to a treatment that has higher risks than he realized.
+When this important discussion does not occur, and the patient is not aware of all the facts regarding a proposed treatment, that patient might consent to a treatment that has higher risks than they realized.
 This is a lack of informed consent, and it can be medical malpractice.

-Unfortunately, the cards are stacked against victims of medical malpractice and nursing home negligence in our state.
-Doctors, hospitals, nurses, nursing homes, and other healthcare providers are given an extraordinary level of protection in Louisiana.
+Unfortunately, the cards are stacked against victims of medical malpractice and nursing home negligence in our state of Louisiana.
+Doctors, hospitals, nurses, nursing homes and other health care providers are given an extraordinary level of protection by Louisiana state laws.
 For example:

 - There is a cap on damages of $500,000 plus medical bills and possibly future medical bills on medical malpractice and nursing home negligence cases in Louisiana.

-- Medical malpractice cases must be brought within one year of (1) the date of malpractice or (2) the date the patient or his/her family “discovered” the malpractice, and in no event more than three years after the date of malpractice.
+- Medical malpractice cases must be brought within one year of either the date of malpractice or the date the patient or their family “discovered” the malpractice and no more than three years after the date of the malpractice.

-Nelson & Hammons is committed to helping patients and families who are victims of medical malpractice and nursing home negligence to overcome these obstacles.
+At Nelson & Hammons, Attorneys At Law, we are committed to helping patients and families who are victims of medical malpractice and nursing home negligence to overcome these obstacles.

-Nelson & Hammons recognizes that you have many choices when selecting an attorney.
-We are committed to representing all of our clients to the best of our abilities and strive to treat each of our clients the way we would want to be treated if we were in their shoes.
-It would be our honor to represent you.
-If we can be of service, please do not hesitate to get in touch with us by either calling us at (318) 277-2401, toll free at 1-800-619-6444, or by scheduling a consultation online today.
+We recognize that you have many choices when selecting an attorney.
+Our attorneys are committed to representing all our clients to the best of their abilities and strive to treat each of our clients the way they would want to be treated in the same situations.
+It would be our honor to provide representation to you.
+If our team can be of service, please do not hesitate to get in touch by either calling us at 318-716-7329 or toll-free at 318-716-7329 or scheduling a free consultation online today.